Search engine optimisation (SEO)

 In addition to doing the obvious searches on keywords to see where your site comes in the listings, most search engines allow sites to check their status in their indexes.
 You can use these to monitor your search position to see how changes affect your search rank, and to determine what keywords to add in future.

-If you are also using pay per click advertising, you can use this to test and refine your keyword strategy by working out what has and hasn't worked in your advertising campaigns.
-For more information see pay per click advertising.
+If you are also using pay-per-click advertising, you can use this to test and refine your keyword strategy by working out what has and hasn't worked in your advertising campaigns.